ooz/blog/2018/why-i-wrote-yet-another-static-site-gen.md

 :   This is covered by most themes, but it is again theme-dependent and if you develop your own theme, you need to take care of this also.

 **Portability**
-:   Unix tools, bash, git, Python and some common apt packages are available even for my terminal emulator on Android.
+:   Unix tools, bash, git, Python and some common apt packages are available even for [my preferred terminal emulator on Android](https://oliz.io/blog/2018/code-and-deploy-using-termux.html).
 The tool should work in this environment.

 Further there are lots of things solved by multiple SSGs that are *no requirements for me*.
 An excerpt: